xerial/sbt-sonatype/README.md

 Import `SonatypeKeys._` and add `xerial.sbt.Sonatype.sonatypeSettings` to your sbt settings.
 The important settings are:

   * `profileName`
-     * This is your Sonatype acount profile name, e.g. `org.xerial`
+     * This is your Sonatype acount profile name, e.g. `org.xerial`.
+If you do not set this value, it will be the same with the `organization` value.
   * `pomExtra`
      * A fragment of Maven's pom.xml.
 At least you need to define url, licenses, scm and deverlopers tags in this XML to satisfy [Maven central sync requirements](https://docs.sonatype.org/display/Repository/Central+Sync+Requirements).